coderwassananmol/BUB2/ISSUE_TEMPLATE/bug_report.md

 ### Proposed Solution
 State your proposed solution for the Bug and add additional information on the context if applicable.

+## Screenshots/GIFs
+Add Screenshots or GIFs if possible for the issue stated above.

 ### Are you working on this issue?
 YES/NO